 - Dilaudid (sold generically under the name Hydromorphone)

 - Duragesic or fentanyl pain patch (sold generically under the brand names Sandoz, Watson and Mylan)

-To receive a free legal consultation and find out if you are eligible to file a case, please call our toll-free hotline at 1-877-446-9001, or by filling out our free case evaluation form located on this page.
+To receive a free legal consultation and find out if you are eligible to file a case, please call our toll-free hotline at 1-877-446-9001, or by filling out our free case evaluation form.

 Case results depend upon a variety of factors unique to each case.
 Results of other cases do not guarantee or predict a similar result in any future case.